John A. Patterson MD, MSPH, FAAFP, ABIHM

 The National Institute for Occupational Safety and Health (NIOSH) points out the need to address both worksite issues and employee factors.
 Heat, noise, fumes, chemicals and moving machinery are examples of working conditions that are stressful to most people.
 Such worksite environmental factors can provide the basis for employee disability and injury claims.

 However, NIOSH believes a combination of organizational/worksite change and employee stress management is the most effective strategy for managing stress at work, leading to a healthy workplace, defined as reduced stress disorders, satisfied and productive workers and profitable and competitive organizations.
-Steps NIOSH suggests for employers and employees to take together include-
+NIOSH suggests these three steps for employers and employees-

 1) Employee surveys and discussions among managers, labor representatives, and employees concerning job conditions, perceived levels of stress, job satisfaction and specific worksite stressors.
 Personnel records of absenteeism, illness and health care costs can provide important parameters for measuring the impact of the intervention.